-- Attend an information session facilitated by the Counseling Department for Nursing between October and December. - Applications are due by January 15. - All prerequisite courses must be complete and posted by January 31.
+- Attend an information session facilitated by the Counseling Department for Nursing between October and December. - Applications are due by January 15.

+All prerequisite courses must be complete and posted by January 31.

-- All transfer credits must be posted to the students Community College of Philadelphia record by January 31. - Kaplan Pre Nursing test must be completed by March 16, 2018.
+- All transfer credits must be posted to the students Community College of Philadelphia record by January 31. - Kaplan Pre Nursing test must be completed by March 16, 2018. - · Meeting minimum requirements does not guarantee admission.